GIScience/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.md

 - By default, QGIS visualizes all layers in the `Single symbol` setting.
 -  This means all the features of a layer are visualised the same.
-- In this setting, you can change many parameters like colour or opacity __but you can not classify any data!__
+- In this setting, you can change many parameters like colour or opacity __but you can't classify any data!__

 __To adjust the style of a layer...__